-The maximum number of seconds to spend searching for matches (to all chosen entities) at a particular offset.
-When it reaches the timeout, Eduction returns the best match it has found (if any) and continues looking for matches later in the text.
+The maximum time to spend searching for matches (to all chosen entities) at a particular offset.
+You can specify the timeout in seconds and fractional seconds (for example 5.5 means five and a half seconds).

+After it reaches the timeout, Eduction returns the best match it has found (if any) and continues looking for matches later in the text.

-Eduction usually finds matches very quickly, so in most cases setting this timeout is not required.
+Eduction usually finds matches very quickly, so in most cases you do not need to set this timeout.